Saint Lucia Birdwatching

 Not quite as numerous, but both dramatic and boldly colored is the yellow and black St Lucia Oriole.
 Back in 1987, there were considered to be less than 60 pairs in existence, however there has been a considerable recovery since and probably two different pairs can be found at Anse Mamin.

-Finally, there is "Jacquot," our national bird, officially known as the St Lucia Parrot.
-Saved from certain extinction by the ravages of Hurricane Allen in 1980, there is now a flourishing population of perhaps 1,000 birds normally found in higher elevation rainforest - an hour's drive away.
-However, two individuals graced the shoreline trees at Anse Chastanet early in 2009.
+Finally, there is "Jacquot," our national bird, officially known as the St Lucia Parrot or Amazona Versicolor.
+Threatened by extinction in the 80's, there now is a flourishing population of perhaps 1,000 birds normally found in the nearby rainforest and selected areas.

 Whilst not strictly endemic, two other species easily found on property only occur on one or two nearby islands: the Lesser Antillean Saltator and the Gray Trembler.
 Both are easily found in the damp lowland deciduous estates and the drier forested slopes.